ClovisIRex/Snake-django/README.md

 # Snake-django
-A simple snake game ft. scores with a Django backend
+A simple snake game ft. scores with a Django backend.

 Work in progress